ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 # Variable arguments

 This type of optional positional arguments don't have a default value.
-They exist only if assigned and you can access them using a special array of arguments:
+They exist only if assigned and you can access them using a special array of arguments.
+For this we use the splat operator (*) when defining the parameter.

 ```ruby
 def foo(*args) # we use this special syntax with the * (splat operator) at the beginning of the paremeter
   puts "args is: #{args.inspect}"
 end

 foo(1)
 # => args is: [1]